Colic should go away by the time your baby is 4 months old. Until then, try these tips. They may give both of you some relief.

 Calm Your Baby’s Senses

-- Lay your baby on her back in a dark, quiet room.
+- Lay him on his back in a dark, quiet room.

-- Lay the baby across your lap and gently rub her back.
+- Lay him across your lap and gently rub his back.